-Some individuals may want an annulment in order to avoid any stigma they believe is associated with divorce.
-This article covers only civil annulments, not religious annulments, which can only be granted by a church or clergy and have no legal effect on martial status.
+Some individuals may want an annulment to avoid any stigma they believe is associated with divorce.
+This article covers only civil annulments, not religious annulments, which only a church or clergy can grant and have no legal effect on marital status.

 For more specific information regarding the procedure to obtain an annulment and what to expect at a hearing, please contact a local New York family law attorney for assistance.

 For a complete list of the grounds and effects of an annulment proceeding in New York, see N.Y.
 Dom.
 Rel.
-Law §140(b-e).
+Law §24 and §140(b-e).
 If you have additional questions on the requirements or the process for annulment in New York, contact an experienced family law attorney near you.